-1The total number of slips is based on data provided by the USACE Project Office staff.
-2Range from all the field surveys.
+&lt;sup>1The total number of slips is based on data provided by the USACE Project Office staff.

 Data from each of the survey periods are summarized in Table 5-13.
 The highest number of boats on the water, counted as empty but rented slips, occurred during the June 30 survey, with 584 boats on the water from both marinas, accounting for 37 percent of total marina capacity.